 Your welfare and community is the number one priority of your Resident Manager.
 They are supported in their role by an Administration Team Leader, Resident Coordinators, Night Manager & Supervisors shared Residential Experience Officer, 24-hour Receptionists and Resident Advisers.
 RAs are successful senior students who live on-site and help you make the most of life on campus as well as support your academic journey and personal growth.
-During our summer months (November - February) your support could be delivered by a Summer Assistant and Senior Resident while our RAs are in training.
-These team members will provide you with good support, just as a seasonal team.
+During the summer months of November to February, our Summer Assistants and Senior Resident staff assist the residence team in delivering seasonal support while our RAs are in training.
+Our Senior Residents and Summer Assistants are a seasonal team that provide similar care as our Resident Advisers.

 Your Accommodation team understands the requirements of university study and the additional pressures of living away from a home environment.
-All members of the Accommodation management team are trained in first aid, listening skills and cultural sensitivity.
+All members of the Accommodation management team are trained infirst aid, communication essentials, cultural competency and pastoral care.
 They are also given a thorough briefing on the function and whereabouts of campus facilities.